cbl789/LoRAFactory-DatasetGenerator/README.md

 - Use 1K resolution instead of 4K
 - Disable vision captions for faster generation

-### LLM Parser errors
-- Keep number of items ≤ 40 per generation
-- Run multiple generations if you need more

 ## 📜 License

 MIT - Use freely for any purpose.

 ## 🙏 Credits

+- **Original Project**: [NanoBanana LoRA Dataset Generator](https://github.com/lovisdotio/NanoBananaLoraDatasetGenerator) by Lovis.io
 - **FAL.ai** - GPU infrastructure and models
-- **NanoBanana Pro** - Image generation model
 - **OpenRouter** - LLM routing for prompts and captions

 ---

-Made with 🍌 for the AI art community
+Made with 🏭 for the AI art community